-Install now Cyberghost (currently 50% off on all plans), a leader in the VPN market with enhanced security and unlimited bandwidth.
+Install now Cyberghost (77% flash sale), a leader in the VPN market with enhanced security and unlimited bandwidth.
 It protects your PC from attacks while browsing, masks and manages your IP address and blocks all unwanted access.

 What’s new in the Tor Browser Version 6.0

 The 6.0 edition is more stable and adds code signing for Apple’s OS X allowing Mac users to install Tor without going through Gatekeepers issues as well as avoid pinging Firefox servers for system extensions.

 Pinging of Mozilla servers in the older versions led users to get an extension into their Tor browser that resulted in annoying bug issues and constant “Your Firefox is out of Date” system notifications.

 The Tor Browser version 6.0 also comes with a new security layer.
 The browser now checks the hash of the downloaded file along with its signature before finally applying the download.
 The developers also managed to fix the DLL issue, making the browser safer than before.